 Damage to your tires might also become evident in your vehicle’s performance.
 If you feel like your vehicle is getting worse gas mileage than you are used to, bring your car to a professional for a tire inspection.
 Damaged tires can release air, which makes your car work harder and use more gasoline.
 While you might be able to temporarily patch holes or other issues, a damaged tire is the first and most significant indicator that it might be time to consider new tires for your vehicle.

 The tread on your tires helps keep you in control on the road and keeps your vehicle safe.
 This creates the resistance that your tires need to stop when braking.
 Over time, the tread begins to wear away, which makes your tires more slippery on the road and less able to give you the traction you need to comfortably start and stop your vehicle.
 When your tread wears away, you are in need of new tires.

 There is a penny test helpful for checking whether or not you have enough tread on your tires.
 To do this, insert a penny with Lincoln’s head facing downwards into the tread of your tire.
 If you can see the top of Lincoln’s head, this means that the tread on your tire is significantly worn.
 As a general rule, when you begin to see the top of Lincoln’s head, it is time to replace your tires.

-Chapel Hill tire is your one-stop NC tire shop.
-With all of the vehicle service knowledge, tools, and services you might need, Chapel Hill Tire is here to meet all of your tire needs.
-We offer tire brands like:
+Chapel Hill Tire is your one-stop NC tire shop.
+With all of the vehicle service knowledge, tools, and services you might require, Chapel Hill Tire is here to meet all of your tire needs.
+We offer popular tire brands like: